CSGuides/grad-school-application-guide/_interviewing/visit-days.md

 When possible, the department covers all costs (travel, lodging, food, etc.).
 In some cases (COVID, budget emergencies), visit days may be conducted remotely.
 In addition, the reimbursement amount is typically sufficient for students already in the US to visit US schools, but is rarely enough for international students to visit US schools.

-{% include quote.html content=" It’s worth stating explicitly: you should attend these visit days.
+{% include quote.html content="It’s worth stating explicitly: you should attend these visit days.
 Depending on the number of offers you receive, you may not be able to—or want to—attend all visit days, but I encourage my students to go to no less than two.
 The delta between visits can be very illuminating.
 It’s also worth stating that missing class for visit days should be considered an excused absence.
 If you run into any trouble with a professor giving you a hard time, reach out to one of your letter writers (or advisor) for support—more often than not, they will gladly advocate for you.
-" user="kleach" %}
+" user="angstadt" %}

 A department’s visit day activities typically last one to two days.
 Meetings with potential advisors, meetings with current students, listening to presentations about the department and its policies and opportunities, and social or town activities are all common.

-{% include quote.html content="  In my opinion, the most important activity on a visit day is meeting with the advisor(s) who wants to recruit you, and the next most important ones are meeting students of that advisor and other professors who could advise you/who you could work with.
+{% include quote.html content="In my opinion, the most important activity on a visit day is meeting with the advisor(s) who wants to recruit you, and the next most important ones are meeting students of that advisor and other professors who could advise you/who you could work with.
-" user="kaia" %}
+" user="knewman" %}

 **Talking to Students.** Graduate students will give you the most accurate information about what it is like to be a graduate student.
 Current graduate students of a potential advisor will give you the best idea of what it is like to be a graduate student who works with that potential advisor.
 We encourage you to prioritize asking questions that will help you establish a personality fit.
 It is much easier to assess a research topic alignment remotely (e.g., by looking at the potential advisor’s papers).
 It is much harder to tell if you will actually be comfortable working with a potential advisor.